KristinaRiemer/MassResponseToTemp/DataLocation.md

 List from Morgan, email 3/24/14

 1. _Peromyscus maniculatus_
+Done:
   * In NMNH database, search for Scientific Name ("Peromyscus maniculatus"), Country ("United States"), Measurements ("Weight"); got 1000+ hits
   * Export as CSV
   * Filter list using "Data Collected" column according to oldest to newest.
 Date range: 1919-2011
-  * Determine how many hits have mass (282), latitude (32), county (915)
+  * Size or location: Determine how many hits have mass (282), latitude (32), county (915)
-  * Need to determine what the spatial spread is like, and how to determine species that have multiple desired information (e.g., how many species have both mass and county info)
-  * Have almost 300 specimens that have mass and county or latitude info.
-Need to determine spatial and temporal spread of this data to determine if this species will suffice.
-Change county into latitude?
-Some way to visually display location?
+  * Size and location: Have 282 specimens that have mass and county or latitude info
+  * Spatial spread: Create map that shades in counties that have specimens To do:
+  * Need to determine temporal spread
+  * Need to determine if temporal plus spatial spread is sufficient, e.g., can't have only data from 50 years ago in a single location
+  * Change county into latitude and longitude
-  * Could use specimens from outside of the United States.
-300 specimens from Canada and Mexico, may be useful to include.
+  * Incorporate specimens from outside United States--300 specimens from Canada and Mexico.
 2. _Dipodomys ordii_
 3. _Sciurus carolinensis_
 4. _Tamiasciurus hudsonicus_